Modern History Playlist

 August Offer was the first time Britain mentioned Dominion Status after the war, but India had already moved to demand full independence.

-Muslim League celebrated the offer as a diplomatic win, calling it a recognition of 'Two-Nation Theory' indirectly.
+Muslim League saw the offer as a diplomatic win, calling it a recognition of 'Two-Nation Theory' indirectly.

 Mains Key Points